 Some texts, such as smaller paperback books, have already been made available to students on sites such as Bookshare.org.
 These sites provide books in electronic and/or audio formats in addition to special Assistive Technology to read and listen to the text.
-Students with an Alternative Format accommodation will be able to request access to Bookshare from the Accessibility Specialist at any time.
+Students with an Alternative Format accommodation will be able to request access to Bookshare from the Alt-Text Specialist at any time.

 Training will be provided on how to access sites such as Bookshare.org as well as the Assistive Technology reading tools.
-The Office of Disability Services provides training on all Assistive Technology applications that are provided by either the service provider or the Accessibility Specialist.
+The Office of Disability Services provides training on all Assistive Technology applications that are provided by either the case manager or the Alt-Text Specialist.